cowrie/cowrie/docs/EVENT_PIPELINE.rst

-Output plugins are not pure sinks: virustotal, reversedns, and greynoise emit session-attributed enrichment events (``cowrie.virustotal.scanfile``, ``cowrie.reversedns.connect``, ...) through the legacy log path, attributed by the per-plugin session-table reverse lookup, and abuseipdb emits session-less operational events.
-These are events, not diagnostics: they must keep reaching every configured sink.
-In phase 4 plugins receive a reference to the ``EventDispatcher`` so an enrichment event is emitted once, session-attributed, into the same fan-out as everything else -- deleting the log observers before that would silently drop them.
+Output plugins are not pure sinks: virustotal, reversedns, and greynoise emit session-attributed enrichment events (``cowrie.virustotal.scanfile``, ``cowrie.reversedns.connect``, ...) and abuseipdb emits session-less operational events.
+These are events, not diagnostics: they must reach every configured sink.
+Plugins therefore hold a reference to the ``EventDispatcher`` and emit through ``Output.dispatch()``, carrying the attribution (session, src_ip) of the event that triggered them, into the same fan-out as everything else.

 Calling patterns
 ================